<<Previous | Story Intro | Return to Stories | Next >>

 Daniel glanced over the top of his glasses at his best friend, grinned, then continued to read from his notes.
 "Ba`al is an executive force - dynamic; and often depicted striding forward, wearing a horned helmet and short wrap kilt, carrying a mace and spear or lightning-bolt staff.
 Another of His names is Re`ammin, meaning Thunderer.
 He is also called ´Aleyin', meaning 'Most High', 'Mightiest', 'Most Powerful', or 'Supreme'; which some scholars have misinterpreted as the name of a son of Ba`al. As a weather god, His home is in the Heights of Tsaphon, Mount of the North.
 Remnants of His worship survive in the Jewish prayer book in late spring prayers for dew and late fall prayers for rain.

 "Ba`al is the son of Dagan/Dagnu, himself a god of agriculture and storms, and not actually a son of ´El.
-Through a series of conflicts and competitions with other gods, Ba`al achieves a position subordinate only to ´El among gods.
+Through a series of conflicts and competitions with other gods, Ba`al achieved a position subordinate only to ´El among gods.
 However, he defers to ´Asherah and often enlists her favors when he must approach ´El.
 He also relies upon his sister `Anat, who may be his mate, although not his wife.
 At times he transforms into a bull and she into a heifer, to stress their fertility; and together, according to the ancient texts, they 'bring forth seventy, even eighty calves,'..."

 "I don't suppose he'd transform into a bull while we're there," Jack mused.
 "We could have an old-fashioned barbecue."